Trail notes — what is a Trans-Rhodope?

 After a long but disappointingly lukewarm shower, I seated myself in the dining room and was handed a menu by a chatty, giggling cook, who was oblivious to my three-phrase vocabulary.
 The manager then took it away again and presented her phone, upon which a Google translation read “the terriers are present”.
 My confused expression prompted her to try again.
 “We can offer you a kebab”.
 I’ll confess that this wasn’t the news I was hoping for, especially in the light of the delicious-looking and ample feasts my fellow diners were tucking into nearby.

-I wolfed the kebab and accompanying cucumber, that least princely of cycling foodstuffs, and set off to a restaurant, where I did that thing you do (but should have learned not to) when crazy hungry and ordered too many of the richest dishes you can find, feeling compelled to finish them so as not to waste food, and thereby going to bed feeling bloated and sick.
+I wolfed the kebab and accompanying cucumber, that least princely of cycling foodstuffs, and set off to a restaurant, where I did that thing you do (but should have learned not to) when crazy hungry and ordered too many of the richest dishes you can find, feeling compelled to finish them so as not to waste food, and thereby going to bed feeling bloated and a bit sick.

 It transpired that the giggling cook was a cyclist ally and knowingly slipped me an extra breakfast pancake.
 Climbing out of Banite and along the valley ridge was a joy; a reminder of why we do this bikepacking thing.
 A quiet, smooth tarmac road dappled with light cast through mature pines and warm sun on your face.
 Yes, you’ve guessed it.
 Alas, this was not to last.
 A sudden diversion up a tiny, comically steep rocky footpath between back yards in a village was another of the trail’s mocking twists.
-Once it levelled off and widened slightly, a lady sensibly leading a donkey in the opposite direction exclaimed something whose tone I can only interpret as like, “Where the fuck are you going with that thing, are you mental?”
+Once it levelled off and widened slightly, a lady sensibly leading a donkey in the opposite direction exclaimed something whose tone I can only interpret as like, “Where the fuck are you going with that thing, are you insane?”
 I suppose that my grinning “Good day!” response must have confirmed her suspicions.

 The faint path grew fainter as it passed through ever denser woodland until it became impossible to tell path from goat track from hummock.
 I left the bike and moved ahead, snapping off branches and dragging fallen timber aside in order to form a gap large enough to accommodate my steel mule and its wide load.
 It was in this process that I took a sharp twig in my left (and only properly functioning) eye, my sunglasses presumably laying somewhere nearer the village having removed them as I started sweating heavily and subsequently forgot about them.
 Very luckily, most of the impact had been taken by the skin around the eye.
 However, once I’d finally crashed and thrashed my way through to a rideable track and begun the descent to the Arda valley my blurred vision made things fairly edgy.